“Only you can change and grow yourself in a relationship.”

 Partner 1:

-2. More ability to negotiate differences: not being black and white and not blowing up when I’m hurt or surprised.
+I want to practice more ways to negotiate differences: not being black and white and not blowing up when hurt or surprised.

-3. Find a way to be appropriately helpful to others instead of being dysfunctionally helpful by picking up the pieces for others and then feeling taken for granted and resentful.
+I want to practice being more appropriately helpful to others instead of being dysfunctionally beneficial by picking up the pieces for others and then feeling taken for granted and resentful.

 Partner 2:

-1. Be honest and truthful at all times, instead of lying to avoid unpleasant situations.
+Be honest and truthful instead of lying to avoid unpleasant situations.

-2. Be better able to handle conflict-neither lying nor yelling to get the person to back off.
+Be better able to handle conflict-neither lying or yelling to get the person to back off.

-3. Higher self-esteem so that I can handle criticism without feeling like a failure who is being chopped down, abused and belittled.
+I have higher self-esteem so that I can handle criticism without feeling like a failure who is being chopped down, abused, and belittled.

-4. Communicate better, be able to talk things through and not “go for the jugular.”
+Communicate better, be able to talk things through, and not “go for the jugular.”

 —————————————————————